ohmp/james-project/src/site/markdown/server/manage-cli.md

 ## Sieve scripts quota

-James allow you to configure a Sieve mailet, and stores Sieve scripts.
+James implements Sieve (RFC-5228).
+Your users can then writte scripts and upload them to the server.
+Thus they can define the desired behavior upon email reception.
+James defines a Sieve mailet for this, and stores Sieve scripts.
 You can update them via the ManageSieve protocol, or via the ManageSieveMailet.

 You can define quota for the total size of Sieve scripts, per user.

-Syntax is similar to what as exposed for quotas.
+Syntax is similar to what was exposed for quotas.
 For defaults values:

 ```
 {cli} GetSieveQuota